Sekelenao/Sekelenao/README.md

 </h2>

-  During my studies, I extensively worked with PostgreSQL and all its functionalities, as well as NoSQL databases, Apache Spark, Cypher, Redis, and Kafka.
+  During my studies, I extensively worked with PostgreSQL and all its functionalities, as well as Apache Spark, Cypher, Redis, and Kafka.
 Additionally, I used OracleDB during my professional experience.

 <h2>